top of page

 The tree of life

-The baobab, otherwise known as the tree of life, is the largest succulent tree in the world and it predates mankind and the splitting of the continents over 200 million years ago.
-The baobab is the symbol of life and positivity in a landscape, and it plays a key role in the ecosystem.
-There is not one part of the plant that goes to waste.
-The baobab stands for strength, resilience, longevity, presence, grace, life, and positivity.
-It represents to its core roots resilience and sustainable innovation.
-It reminds us as humans to face our challenges with courage.
-To pay attention to the things that matter most in life: survival.
-It is a sign of magnificence of one’s authority and willingness to survive, reminding us to use this power for the purpose of a greater good, one greater than oneself.
-The baobab also co-exists with its people and is wild harvested.
-It is believed that the tree’s spirit guides its people in decision making.
+The baobab is the largest succulent tree in the world and it predates mankind and the splitting of the continents over 200 million years ago.
+It is the symbol of life and positivity in a landscape, and it plays a key role in the ecosystem.
+The baobab stands for strength, resilience, longevity, presence and grace, reminding us to face our challenges with courage and to pay attention to the things that matter most in life.
+It represents the magnificence of each human being’s natural legitimacy, authority and desire to survive and thrive, inspiring us to use this power for the purpose of a greater good, one that includes but also transcends the self.

 bottom of page